 First things first.
-Write your summary in the first person.
+Use the first person when writing about yourself.
 Use “I,” “me” and “my”.
 It is your profile, you are writing it so use your own voice and personal pronouns.

 Format for easy skimming

-Make your summary easy to skim.
+Make your about section easy to skim.
 (No one reads anything anymore.)
 This means short paragraphs, white space, clear subsections.

 The first two lines are key